duckdb/duckdb-web/docs/api/python/function.md

 ## Exception Handling

 By default, when an exception is thrown from the Python function, we'll forward (re-throw) the exception.
-If you want to disable this behavior, and instead return null, you'll need to set this parameter to `"return_null"`
+If you want to disable this behavior, and instead return `NULL`, you'll need to set this parameter to `"return_null"`.

 ```python
 import duckdb